Guilherme (footballer, born May 1991): Legia Warsaw

 On 14 January 2014, it was announced that Guilherme was loaned out to Legia Warsaw for the next twelve months.
 Upon joining the club, Guilherme became the twelve Brazilian player to join Legia Warsaw.

-Guilherme made his Legia Warsaw debut on 14 February 2014, where he started the match before being substituted in the 74th minute, in a 1–0 win over Korona Kielce.
-After making another appearance, he, however, suffered a ruptured intraarticular ligament initiation in the ankle that saw him sidelined until the end of the 2013–14 season.
+Guilherme made his Legia Warsaw debut on 14 February 2014, starting the match before being substituted in the 74th minute, in a 1–0 win over Korona Kielce.
+After making his second appearance for the club, he, however, suffered a ruptured intraarticular ligament initiation in the ankle that saw him out until the end of the 2013–14 season.
 By the time he suffered a rupture to his ankle, Guilherme went on to make two appearances for the side this season.
-Despite this, he went on to win February's Player of the Month by the club's supporters.
-During his injury, the club went on to win the league.
+Despite this, he went on to win February's Player of the Month by Legia Warsaw supporters.
+During his absent from injury, the club went on to win the league.

-At the start of the 2014–15 season, Guilherme remained sidelined from the first team, due to suffering from injury.
-It wasn't until on 17 October 2014 when he made his return from injury, coming on as a substitute, where Legia Warsaw beat Lechia Gdańsk 1–0.
-Four days later, on 22 October 2014, he made his first start as a left–back since returning from injury, in a 1–0 win over Metalist Kharkiv in the group stage of the UEFA Europa League.
-Since returning to the first team from injury, Guilherme regained his first team place, playing in the left–back position.
-The following month on 14 January 2015, it was announced that Guilherme signed for Legia Warsaw on a permanent basis, signing a three–year contract.
-After losing his place by the returning Tomasz Brzyski, Guilherme regained his first team place in attacking position, although he occasionally played at the left–back position.
-His first goal for the club came on 29 April 2015, where he scored an equaliser, in a 2–1 win over Pogoń Szczecin.
-Three days later, on 2 May 2015, Guilherme helped the beat Lech Poznań, who went on to win the league, 2–1 in the Polish Cup final.
+At the start of the 2014–15 season, Guilherme remained out of the first team, due to suffering from injury.
+On 17 October 2014, he returned from injury, coming on as a 78th-minute substitute, as Legia Warsaw beat Lechia Gdańsk 1–0.
+Four days later, on 22 October 2014, Guilherme made his first start as a left–back since returning from injury, in a 1–0 win over Metalist Kharkiv in the group stage of the UEFA Europa League.
+Since returning to the first team from injury, he regained his first team place, playing in the left–back position.
+On 14 January 2015, it was announced that Guilherme signed for Legia Warsaw on a permanent basis, signing a three–year contract.
+After losing his place by the returning Tomasz Brzyski, he regained his first team place, playing in the attacking position, although he occasionally played at the left–back position.
+On 29 April 2015, Guilherme scored his first goal for the club, scoring from an equaliser, in a 2–1 win against Pogoń Szczecin.
+Three days later, on 2 May 2015, he started in the Polish Cup final against Lech Poznań (who went on to win the league), only for him to be substituted in the 37th minute, as Legia Warsaw won 2–1.
 Despite being sidelined several times later in the 2014–15 season, Guilherme went on to make thirty appearances and scoring once for the side.